 Manuscripts in Bahasa must have an abstract and title in English with similar content.

 To maintain high standards of quality in its publication, each manuscript of our journal received by the secretariat will undergo the following process:

 - Desk review by the editors to determine whether the manuscripts comply to the writing guidelines.

 - If the manuscripts comply to the writing guidelines, then plagiarism check will be undertaken.

-- After passing the second step, the manuscripts are reviewed by one reviewer (double blind peer-reviews).
+- After passing the second step, the manuscripts are reviewed at least by two reviewers (double blind peer-reviews).
 The reviewers do not know the names or identities of the authors during this process, nor do the authors know the identity of the reviewers.
 Reviewers may be Editorial Board members or they may be invited Guest Reviewers.